MdZillurRahman/excel_html_cleaner/README.md

 ## How It Works
 - Upload a .xlsx file.
-- Enter the column name that contains HTML (e.g., holo.lists).
+- Enter the column name that contains HTML.
 - The app keeps only `<ul>` and `<ol>` blocks (and anything inside them like `<li>`, `<a>`).
 - Everything else is removed.
 - The cleaned file is automatically generated and available for download.